microsoft/FabricRTIWorkshop/README.md

 # Fabric - Real Time Intelligence

-## Building a Medallion Architecture on Fabric Real time analytics
+## Building a medallion architecture using Fabric Real-Time Intelligence

 To get started proceed to the moaw.